tarikmedjber/hangman-fungame-tarikmedjber/README.md

 3. npm install
 4. npm start

-Please then based off screen size, use zoom so the alphabet and hangcat title is in frame.
+It is not responsive so please then based off screen size, use zoom so the alphabet and hangcat title is in frame.

 This is a fun react app I created, no cats were harmed in the making of this.